You have not viewed any products recently.

 Heartworm and Flea & Tick Meds Request Form

-Our dogs are transported on a regular basis, and they may travel through or be transported to an area of the country that is a high heartworm risk so please keep this in mind and order prevention for a dog moving to an area where heartworm prevention is necessary.
+If you live in an area where there is no heartworm disease and do not use heartworm preventative, make sure to give your foster dog the dose of heartworm preventative sent to you before your foster leaves your home when adopted.
+Our dogs are transported on a regular basis and they may travel through or be transported to an area of the country that is a high heartworm risk so please keep this in mind.

 Heartworm medication is supplied through CPCRN, not your personal vet.
 You must have a heartworm negative test result prior to dispensing heartworm meds for the first time.
 Please check your dog’s intakes health records for verification of a negative test result, or check with your mentor if you are not sure if this test has been done.